 Company information

-AHL Holdings (Wakefield) Limited is a private company limited by shares domiciled in the United Kingdom, incorporated in Great Britain and registered in England and Wales.
-The registered office is 8 White Oak Square, London Road, Swanley, BR8 7AG.
+AHL Holdings (Wakefield) Limited is a private company limited by shares, domiciled and incorporated in the United Kingdom and registered in England and Wales.
+The registered office is 8 White Oak Square, London Road, Swanley, Kent, BR8 7AG.